Because cats evolved as desert animals, they seem to be able to cope with heat much better than our canine friends.

 Cats will also look for shade or a cool surface such as a sink or tile to sprawl themselves out on.
 You may often find little wet spots on your floor where your cat has walked.

 Do cats sweat through their paws?
 Actually, that is the only place on a cat’s body that emits sweat.

 Sweating Through Their Paws

-If you feel that your kitty’s panting is from overheating during those hot summer months, take measures to cool her immediately.
-You might want to clip her fur, but do not clip it too close to the skin, as this will increase her chances of getting sunburn.
+If you feel that your cat’s panting is from overheating during the summer months, take measures to cool them immediately.
+You might want to clip their fur, but don’t clip too close to the skin, as this will increase chances of getting sunburned.